-If you performed work or are performing construction work on a federal or District of Columbia contract, as an equipment operator, a carpenter, finisher, painter, brick lawyer, electrician or any one of dozens of other job classifications, you are probably entitled to “scaled” or “prevailing wages” under the federal Davis Bacon Act, federal Service Contractors Act or local District of Columbia laws.
-These wages range from about $20 per hour to over $50 per hour, depending on the job classification.
+If you performed construction, security or cleaning work on a federal or District of Columbia Contract, you are probably entitled to “scaled” or “prevailing wages” under the federal Davis Bacon Act, federal Service Contractors Act.
+These wages range from $17.00 per hour to over $50.00 per hour, depending on the job classification.

 If your employer is violating the law, you can recover your unpaid wages and may be entitled to extra damages called liquidated damages.
 Those are damages in excess of your actual unpaid wages and are designed to provide extra compensation to you and punish an employer who violates the law.
-More generous liquidated damages awards (three times the amount of losses) are available for employees who work in the District of Columbia at least 50 percent of the time or for employees who work primarily outside of the District of Columbia for employers with offices in the District of Columbia.
+More generous liquidated damages awards (3 times the amount of losses) are available for employees who regularly spend more than 50% in the District of Columbia (even if the employer is out-of-state) or for employees who work primarily outside of the District of Columbia for employers with offices in the District of Columbia.

-You can recover unpaid or underpaid wages for work you performed as far back as three years ago.
+You can recover unpaid or underpaid wages for work you performed as far back as three years from the date you received your last paycheck.
 Additionally, if your employer failed to give you written notice of the exact wages it was obligated to pay, you may be able to bring a claim for work performed as far back as six years ago.

 Do you have questions?